 - One of the commonest causes of one sided jaw pain is temporomandibular joint or TMJ joint pain, the jaw joint cannot open properly and there is excruciating pain in the jaw with closing or opening the jaw.

 - Grinding or clenching of teeth is one of the common causes of sore jaw joint.
+Nail biting can also cause this condition.
+The treatment includes pain killers, jaw exercise and relaxation therapy, mouth splints and mouth guards or surgery in incurable condition.

 - Trauma to jaw can cause sore jaw joint.